EventStore/documentation/docs/server/5.0.9/server/introduction/README.md

 # EventStoreDB 5.0 Documentation

 ::: tip
-The new generation of EventStoreDB starts fro version 20.6.
+The new generation of EventStoreDB starts from version 20.6.
 Learn more about the latest version [here](/server/latest).
 :::